 MISSING DOG FACEBOOK GROUPS

 Next, I took the same picture of the missing dog and posted it within a local community lost dog group on Facebook.
 Not sure of your local missing dog groups Just search out your town’s name and the words ‘lost pet’ to find local pet groups for assistance.

-And then something amazing happened.
-Something I will never forget and I will now do more of it going forward.
-The picture I posted about my elderly neighbor’s lost dog was being circulated all around Leominster and then some via Facebook.
-First 9 shares, then an hour later 50 shares, triple digits only hours later!
-People I didn’t even know where stepping in and sharing a picture of a dog they knew nothing about except that it was lost.
+After I posted about my elderly neighbor’s lost dog in one of these groups, something amazing happened.
+It was then being circulated all around our town and then some, via Facebook!
+First 9 shares, then an hour later 50 shares, 2 hours later it was shared more than a 100 times!
+People I didn’t even know where sharing a picture of a dog they knew nothing about, except that she was lost.

 From their website, “Missing Dogs Massachusetts (MDM) is an all-volunteer, non-profit organization that works to reunite missing and found dogs with their families.”
 But it’s more than that…the woman who was assigned to us, was open, honest and supportive.
 She called myself, another neighbor who was also assisting and the elderly women whose dog was missing.
 She talked to us, gave us hope, ideas and led us through the process of finding Chelsea.
 Her and another volunteer have full-time jobs and when they’re done with their jobs, they head out and help others.
 Their passion for finding missing pets is inspiring.
 Their work won’t be overlooked and I’ll be donating to them.

 MDM is a non-profit that depend on the community for all that is needed to help these dogs.
 Donations help fund vital elements including printing costs, gas, equipment, educational materials, outreach, and technical support.
 Please consider donating.